AntonioAPDL/antonio-aguirre.github.io/README.md

 Logs are written under `logs/climate_updates/` and `latest.log` points to the newest run log.

+NWM retrospective controls:

+- `NWM_RETRO_PROVIDER_RECHECK_DAYS` controls how often the wrapper reruns the heavy extraction when the prior metadata shows the upstream retrospective source is provider-limited before the target date.
+Default: `30`.
+- `NWM_RETRO_FORCE_REFRESH=1` bypasses the provider-limited skip and forces a refresh attempt.

 ### GitHub Actions Automation

 The repo now supports fully hosted climate + GEFS refresh on GitHub Actions: